 - Inspect the drain pan

 Drain pans accumulate water that your heating system extracts from the air.
 Hence when the machine is functioning correctly, the surplus water should get pumped or emptied automatically.

 However, if the pan remains full of water, a triggered float control may prevent the heating system from turning on.
 In this case, check to notice if the drain on the pan is clear or if the furnace pump is working perfectly.

 - Ensure that the furnace air filters are working accurately

 If you’ve been overlooking your heating system’s air filter, it may remain severely obstructed, preventing your machine from turning on.

 Many modern heating systems will not function if the pilot light is faulty.
 Also, when this happens, the supply of natural gas and propane gets limited, leading to a heating system not turning on.

-If you’ve tried every troubleshooting tip above and your heating system continues to kick on, or if you sense a gas or propane leak, it is prudent to schedule a professional heating repair in San Jacinto, CA. Get in touch with our expert technicians at Ease to save money on your heating services in Hemet, CA. For more details, call us at (866) 788-3273.
+If you’ve tried every troubleshooting tip above and your heating system continues to kick on, or if you sense a gas or propane leak, it is prudent to schedule a professional heating repair in San Jacinto, CA. Get in touch with our expert technicians at Ease to save money on your heating services.
+For more details, call us at (866) 788-3273.